go-ndn/nfd/README.md

 N pairs of consumer and producer are directly connected to forwarder.
 An unique interest/data name is assigned to each pair, and both caching and logging are disabled.
 After all N producers register prefix, the timer starts.
 The timer stops as soon as all consumers receive data, which is a few MB in size.
 The whole experiment is conducted many times to get the average.

 ```
-go-nfd: 889602645 ns/op
+go-nfd: 825336930 ns/op
-nfd: 1045663725 ns/op
+nfd: 1174368692 ns/op
 ```

-Both have communication overhead, so go-nfd is at least ~20% faster than nfd.
+Both have communication overhead, so go-nfd is at least 40% faster than nfd on single thread.